jamason64/TVBayesController/README.txt

 ---------------------
 1. gplibrary.hpp / gplibrary.cpp
    - The library/controller
-   - Contain Gaussian Process routines.
-   - Manage updating and predicting from the model.

 2. toplevel.cpp
-   - Main program driving the Bayesian optimisation loop.
+   - A usage example of the library
    - Set-up for testing as in write-up

 3. test_functions.hpp / test_functions.cpp
    - Provide simulated objective functions for testing

 4. interpretcsv.ipynb
-   - Jupyter notebook for analysing CSV outputs.
+   - Jupyter notebook for analysing CSV outputs of toplevel.cpp

 5. data.csv
    - output of toplevel.cpp.